wix-incubator/react-native-crash-course/docs/App.Remx.md

 * Create a Remx store to hold and manage all of our posts' data.
 * Write actions to hold our business logic and invoke the store's getters and setters according to our needs.
-* Connect our `PostList` screen component to actions on the data from the store.
+* Connect the `PostList` screen component to actions, which will be used to modify data in the store.

-> :point_right: I don't think I understand this last sentence.

 ## About Remx
 Remx is a state management library.